SolidFund/Solid-Fund-smart-contracts/CONTRIBUTING.md

 ### Reporting Issues

-If you encounter any bugs, issues, or have suggestions for improvements, please submit an issue to the issue tracker at [GitHub Issues](https://github.com/FundYourSocialProject/chainlink-hackathon-2023/issues).
+If you encounter any bugs, issues, or have suggestions for improvements, please submit an issue to the issue tracker at [GitHub Issues](https://github.com/SolidFund/Solid-Fund-smart-contracts/issues).
 When submitting an issue, please provide as much detail as possible, including steps to reproduce the problem, expected behavior, and any relevant error messages or screenshots.

 ### Making Contributions

-If you'd like to contribute code changes or enhancements to the CrowdFund project, follow these steps:
+If you'd like to contribute code changes or enhancements to the Solid Fund project, follow these steps:

 1. Fork the repository to your GitHub account.
 2. Create a new branch from the `main` branch with a descriptive name for your contribution.